Diversity and Inclusion Graduate Fellows

 Fellows work closely with an assistant dean, associate dean, or faculty member to develop, implement, or evaluate Dornsife initiatives based on their chosen area of emphasis.
 Fellows receive a stipend 10 or 20 hours of work per week for the position, which runs from October 1 to June 30.

-Read a related story about the IDEA fellowship on the Dornsife Life blog.
+Read a related story about the IDEA fellowship on the Dornsife Life blog: Introducing the Inclusion, Diversity, Equity and Anti-Racism (IDEA) Graduate Fellowship at Dornsife

 Selection of the IDEA Graduate Fellows

-The 2020-21 academic year is Dornsife's first year piloting the IDEA Graduate Fellows program.
+The 2020-21 academic year was Dornsife's first year piloting the IDEA Graduate Fellows program.

 Candidates were asked to submit a completed application and participate in an interview for the open positions at the beginning of fall term.
 A total of four graduate fellows were selected as our first cohort of IDEA fellows.